mathigon/tropicsu/lessons/aerosols/content.md

 * what aerosols are and what are their main sources
 * the importance of the presence of aerosols in the atmosphere
 * the role of aerosols in cloud formation and precipitation
-* the mechanisms of the cooling or heating effects of atmospheric aerosols on the Earth’s surface
+* the mechanisms of the cooling or heating effects of atmospheric aerosols on the Earthï¿½s surface
 * the possible effect of various types of atmospheric aerosols on climate

 {div.credit} Lesson Plan contributed by Dr Shefali Shukla, Assistant Professor, Sri Venkateswara College (University of Delhi), India.